 2) Find a hormone specialist to perform a Urine Test for hormones.
 This test allows women (men too) to be tested for 30+ hormones and receive a customized cream stick.

-4) Wellness Mama wrote 9 Steps to Balance Hormones Naturally, full of nutritional/lifestyle suggestions for helping hormonal changes.
+4) Katie at Wellness Mama wrote 9 Steps to Balance Hormones Naturally, full of nutritional/lifestyle suggestions for those going through hormonal changes.

 5) Embracing Menopause Naturally by Gabriele Kushi, a holistic health practitioner and macrobiotic counselor.

 6) Holistic Squid wrote ditching soy during menopause.